 Introduction

-The technological progress and socioeconomic conditions has led to the development of a new business model called the sharing economy (Belk, 2014; Botsman & Rogers, 2010).
-This model gives the customers a potential way to save money and offer ways of earning money to those (Lamberton & Rose, 2012).
+Technological progress and socioeconomic conditions have led to the development of a new business model called the sharing economy (Belk, 2014; Botsman & Rogers, 2010).
+This model gives customers a potential way to save money, and offer ways of earning money to those (Lamberton & Rose, 2012).
 The most significant example in the tourism industry is Airbnb (Gansky, 2010; Sundararajan, 2013).
-Airbnb uses the digital marketplaces to connect people with vacant accommodations and people who look for temporary accommodations (spesificaly tourists) (Botsman & Rogers, 2011; Zervas, Proserpio, & Byers, 2017).
-The company was founded in 2008 by Brian Chesky and Joe Gebbia and offers 5.6 million listings in 100,000 cities and 220 countries and in 2020 earned $3.4 billion in revenues (Airbnb, n.d.).
+Airbnb uses digital marketplaces to connect people offering vacant accommodation with people looking for temporary accommodation (specifically tourists) (Botsman & Rogers, 2011; Zervas, Proserpio, & Byers, 2017).
+The company was founded in 2008 by Brian Chesky and Joe Gebbia, offers 5.6 million listings in 100,000 cities and 220 countries and earned $3.4 billion in revenues in 2020 (Airbnb, n.d.).

-There are numerous researches on the effect of Airbnb taking different perspectives, such as hotel company revenues, occupancy and prices (Pairolero, 2016; Zervas et al., 2017; Guttentag and Smith, 2017; Neeser, 2015) or the employment as it has an affect the real estate market, rental prices and local communities.
+The effect of Airbnb has been extensively researched from a range of different perspectives, such as hotel company revenues, occupancy and prices (Pairolero, 2016; Zervas et al., 2017; Guttentag and Smith, 2017; Neeser, 2015) as well as employment.
+It has an effect on the real estate market, rental prices and local communities.

-Because Airbnb offers a wider variety of accommodations and considerably lower prices, it has the potential to generate an increase in the number of tourists and more economic activities.
-In addition, tourists that use Airbnb spend twice as much on their vacations as conventional tourists.
+Because Airbnb offers a wider variety of accommodation and considerably lower prices, it has the potential to generate an increase in the number of tourists and greater economic activity.
+In addition, tourists who use Airbnb spend twice as much on their vacations as conventional tourists.
 On the other hand, Airbnb generates competition with the hospitality industry.
 The combined effects of Airbnb (expanded economic activities and new sources of income for locals on the one hand and lowered hospitality income, disruptions for the local community and negative social effects on the other) have motivated governments and local municipalities to give serious consideration to the issue of Airbnb.
 In order to make educated decisions, these government bodies need a better understanding of the effects of Airbnb.

-In testing how Airbnb affects the market value of hotel companies around the world, the current study adopts an uncommon perspective.
-It seeks to test how a sharing economy product affects its competitors by examining the effect of official Airbnb announcements during the period 2017 through 2019.
-The research sample includes 180 Airbnb announcements and 1114 related stocks .
+In this study, we adopt an unusual perspective to test how Airbnb affects the market value of hotel companies around the world.
+We seek to test how a sharing economy product affects its competitors by examining the effect of official Airbnb announcements during the period from 2017 through 2019.
+The research sample includes 180 Airbnb announcements and 1,114 related stocks .
 Each announcement is relevant to several hotel companies around the world.
 The practical purpose of this research is to provide hotel company owners and government and municipal agencies an updated picture of how Airbnb announcements affect the stock market.

-The following section include the literature review, section 3 includes materials and methods, section 4 is the results and section 5 is the conclusion.
+The following section includes a review of the literature, section 3 includes materials and methods, section 4 is the results and section 5 is the conclusion.

 Literature Review